rlucente-se-jboss/integration-demo/README.md

 to see log messages of the orders being processed.

 ### Hawtio Console
-You can also browse to http://localhost:8181/hawtio and then select `Camel` on the left hand side to see the live metrics for the route as the messages were processed.
+You can browse to http://localhost:8181/hawtio and login using the credentials `admin/admin` (unless you changed them in the `demo.conf` file).
+Next, select `Camel` on the left hand side to see the live metrics for the route as the messages were processed.

 ### AMQ Console
-You can see the AMQ console at http://localhost:8161 and then examine the destination addresses.
+You can browse to http://localhost:8161/console and login using the credentials `admin/admin1jboss!` (unless you changed them in the `demo.conf` file).
+Next, examine the destination addresses.

 ## Shutdown and Clean Up
 Simply `CTRL-C` in the windows where you started RHDM and AMQ.
 For